Healthy Aging: Evidence-Based Supplement Guide

 Disclosure: We earn commissions on purchases made through our links.
 This never influences our scores.
 Editorial policy

-The longevity and healthy aging supplement market is one of the fastest-growing segments, driven by legitimate scientific advances in understanding the biology of aging.
-The mechanisms that drive aging - mitochondrial dysfunction, chronic inflammation, oxidative damage, and structural protein loss - are real and well-studied.
+The longevity supplement market is booming, and the underlying biology is real, mitochondrial dysfunction, chronic inflammation, and structural protein loss are well-documented drivers of aging.
 Whether supplementation can meaningfully slow these processes is a more complicated question.

 The supplements with the best evidence for healthy aging work through well-understood mechanisms.
 CoQ10 (ubiquinol form) supports mitochondrial function, which declines with age.
 Natural CoQ10 production decreases starting around age 40, and supplementation may help maintain cellular energy production.
 Omega-3 fatty acids combat chronic low-grade inflammation ("inflammaging"), which is now recognized as a key driver of age-related disease.
 Vitamin D deficiency, which becomes more common with age due to reduced skin synthesis, is linked to increased risk of falls, fractures, cognitive decline, and cardiovascular disease.
 Collagen production drops approximately 1% per year after age 20, contributing to skin aging, joint stiffness, and bone density loss.